te Velthuis lab

 Latest Lab News

-• Check out these exciting preprints from Kimmie, Ben, Caitlin and our collaboration with Mathilde Richard.
+Check out these exciting preprints from Ben, and our collaborations with Mathilde Richard and Alistair Russell.

 Job Openings

-• We are currently have no open/funded postdoc positions.
+- We currently have no open/funded postdoc positions.

-• Interested graduate students: we will accept rotation students from fall 2024 onwards.
-For general Departmental information, please find more information here
+- Interested graduate students: students should apply via the MolBio graduate program.
+For general Departmental information, please find more information here.

 What We Do